annegentle/docs-how-to-contribute/docbook-to-rst/docbook-rst-conversion.rst

     Fixing RST tables manually is time-consuming.
 If your document contains nested RST markup inside of tables, the effort of manual clean-up increases significantly.
 It's better to remove all nested markup in Docbook, prior to script conversion.

 #.
-Remove markup in tables.
+Remove markup in tables wherever possible.

     Sphinx may not process markup correctly when broken across table rows.

-    When text with inline markup breaks across lines, Sphinx inserts a space between broken characters.
+    When text with inline markup breaks across lines, Sphinx parses the markup erratically.
+For example, Sphinx inserts a space between characters broken across lines, and may publish inline markup without parsing it.

 Convert your docs
 ~~~~~~~~~~~~~~~~~